A dev's guide to sustainably supporting live games without crunching

 Share the burden by using multiple teams and shifts

-Veteran producer Grant Shonkwiler gave similar advice but dug in deeper on the scheduling aspect, noting that if you have people working in shifts to ensure players have support 24/7, it’s important to make sure staffers are working the shifts they want, getting ample time off, and being guided by people who can reliably decide how important a problem is (“does this need fixing right now, or sometime this week?”) and how to escalate it efficiently.
+Veteran producer Grant Shonkwiler gave similar advice (read our full Q&A with him here) but dug in deeper on the scheduling aspect, noting that if you have people working in shifts to ensure players have support 24/7, it’s important to make sure staffers are working the shifts they want, getting ample time off, and being guided by people who can reliably decide how important a problem is (“does this need fixing right now, or sometime this week?”) and how to escalate it efficiently.

 When you move beyond supporting the game to release some new content, Shonkwiler says it’s critical you make sure players have accurate expectations (your community and marketing teams can do the heavy lifting here) and build sustainable schedules that allow for things to slip.